amieres/BetterFSI/README.md

 *)
 ```

-- Execute the #load line once at the beginning.
+- Execute the #load line once to activate the script.
-- Prefix your test commands with `Do __SOURCE_FILE__ __LINE__ //`
+- Put your calls after the `Do __SOURCE_FILE__ __LINE__ //`
 - Execute them with Right-Click *Execute in Interactive*

 When any of your files changes, they will be reloaded automaticaly just before executing your command.

 ## Caveats:
-- it uses SendKeys so it is better to use the mouse than the shortcut as they keystrokes may interfere.
+- it uses SendKeys so it is better to use the mouse than the shortcut as they keystrokes sometimes may interfere and produce undesirable results.

 Enjoy!